crunchdao/desci-framework/paper/presentation.md

  ![](figures/leibniz.jpg)

-# DeSci in CrunchDAO

-CrunchDAO is interested in crowdsourcing research, not only alpha.

-- The tokeconomics will be expanded to include scientific contributions.

-- We are proposing a research framework in order to foster quality, speed, and transparency.

-- This framework will be a tool for the DAO in all the fields of science.

 # How to kickstart your project in 10 steps!

 - Step 1: Clone the *desci* repository and install the Python package;